Deeksha0301/dummy-1/README.md

 ### Response:
 - Status: 200 OK
 - Description: Returns a JSON response with an array of ads created by the user and the total number of ads owned by the user.

+# auth.js

+## welcome API:
+- Endpoint: /api/welcome
+- HTTP Method: GET
+- Description: This API is used to send a welcome message from the server controller.
+It returns a JSON object with the message "hi from server controller".
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the message "hi from server controller".

+## preRegister API:
+- Endpoint: /api/preRegister
+- HTTP Method: POST
+- Description: This API is used for pre-registration.
+It expects an email and password in the request body.
+The API performs various validations on the email and password and then sends an email with an activation link to the provided email.
+### Request:
+- email (Request body): The email of the user for pre-registration.
+- password (Request body): The password of the user for pre-registration.
+### Response:
+- Status: 200 OK
+- Description: Returns { ok: true } as a JSON response if the pre-registration email is successfully sent.
+If there is an error - - during the email sending process, the API logs the error and returns { ok: false }.

+## register API:
+- Endpoint: /api/register
+- HTTP Method: POST
+- Description: This API is used for registration.
+It expects a token (received via email during pre-registration) in the request body.
+The API verifies the token, extracts the email and password, and then creates a new user with the provided email and password.
+### Request:
+- token (Request body): The token received during pre-registration.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with a newly created user and JWT tokens (token and refreshToken) for authentication - purposes.

+## login API:
+- Endpoint: /api/login

+- HTTP Method: POST

+- Description: This API is used for user login.
+It expects an email and password in the request body.
+The API finds the user based on the provided email, verifies the password, and then creates JWT tokens (token and refreshToken) for authentication.
+### Request:
+- email (Request body): The email of the user for login.
+- password (Request body): The password of the user for login.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the user and JWT tokens (token and refreshToken) on successful login.
+If the user is not found or the password is incorrect, appropriate error messages are returned.

+## forgotPassword API:
+- Endpoint: /api/forgotPassword
+- HTTP Method: POST
+- Description: This API is used when a user forgets their password.
+It expects the user's email in the request body.
+The API finds the user based on the provided email, generates a resetCode (used for resetting the password), and sends an email to the user with a link for password reset.
+### Request:
+- email (Request body): The email of the user for password reset.
+### Response:
+- Status: 200 OK
+- Description: Returns { ok: true } as a JSON response if the password reset email is successfully sent.
+If there is an error during the email sending process or the user is not found, appropriate error messages are returned.

+## accessAccount API:
+- Endpoint: /api/accessAccount
+- HTTP Method: POST
+- Description: This API is used to access a user account after resetting the password.
+It expects a resetCode (received via email during the password reset process) in the request body.
+The API verifies the resetCode, finds the user based on the resetCode, and then creates JWT tokens (token and refreshToken) for authentication.
+### Request:
+- resetCode (Request body): The resetCode received during the password reset process.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the user and JWT tokens (token and refreshToken) on successful access to the account after resetting the password.

+### refreshToken API:
+- Endpoint: /api/refreshToken
+- HTTP Method: GET
+- Description: This API is used to refresh the access token.
+It expects the refreshToken in the request header.
+The API verifies the refreshToken, finds the user based on the decoded _id from the refreshToken, and then creates a new JWT token (token) for authentication.
+### Request:
+- refreshToken (Request header): The refreshToken received during login or registration.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the new token on successful token refresh.
+If the refreshToken is invalid or expired, appropriate error messages are returned with a status of 403 Forbidden.

+## currentUser API:
+- Endpoint: /api/currentUser
+- HTTP Method: GET
+- Description: This API is used to get the current user's profile.
+It expects the user's JWT token in the request header for authentication.
+The API finds the user based on the decoded _id from the token and returns the user's profile data.
+### Request:
+- Authorization (Request header): The JWT token for authentication.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the current user's profile data.
+The user's password and resetCode are removed from the response.

+## publicProfile API:
+- Endpoint: /api/publicProfile/:username
+- HTTP Method: GET
+- Description: This API is used to get the public profile of a user based on their username.
+It expects the username as a URL parameter.
+The API finds the user based on the provided username and returns their public profile data.
+### Request:
+- username (URL parameter): The username of the user whose public profile is requested.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the user's public profile data.
+The user's password and resetCode are removed from the response.

+## updatePassword API:
+- Endpoint: /api/updatePassword
+- HTTP Method: POST
+- Description: This API is used to update the current user's password.
+It expects the new password in the request body.
+The API finds the user based on the authenticated JWT token and updates their password.
+### Request:
+- password (Request body): The new password to be updated.
+### Response:
+- Status: 200 OK
+- Description: Returns { ok: true } as a JSON response on successful password update.
+If the password is not provided or does not meet the required criteria, appropriate error messages are returned with a status of 403 Forbidden.

+## updateProfile API:
+- Endpoint: /api/updateProfile
+- HTTP Method: POST
+- Description: This API is used to update the current user's profile.
+It expects various user profile data in the request body.
+The API finds the user based on the authenticated JWT token and updates their profile data.
+### Request:
+- Various profile data (Request body): The updated user profile data.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the updated user profile data.
+The user's password and resetCode are removed from the response.
+If there is an error during the update, such as a duplicate username or email, appropriate error messages are returned.

+## agents API:
+- Endpoint: /api/agents
+- HTTP Method: GET
+- Description: This API is used to get a list of all agents.
+It finds all users with the role "Seller" and returns their profile data.
+### Response:
+- Status: 200 OK
+- Description: Returns a JSON response with the list of agent profiles.
+The users' passwords and other sensitive data are removed from the response.

+## agentAdCount API:
+- Endpoint: /api/agentAdCount/:_id
+- HTTP Method: GET
+- Description: This API is used to get the count of ads posted by a specific agent.
+It expects the agent's _id as a URL parameter.
+The API finds all ads posted by the agent and returns the count.
+### Request:
+- _id (URL parameter): The _id of the agent whose ad count is requested.
+### Response:
+-Status: 200 OK
+-Description: Returns a JSON response with the count of ads posted by the agent.

+## agent API:
+- Endpoint: /api/agent/:username
+- HTTP Method: GET
+- Description: This API is used to get the public profile and ads posted by a specific agent.
+It expects the agent's username as a URL parameter.
+The API finds the agent based on the provided username, returns their public profile data, and also returns all ads posted by the agent.

+### Request:
+-username (URL parameter): The username of the agent whose public profile and ads are requested.
+### Response:
+-Status: 200 OK
+-Description: Returns a JSON response with the agent's public profile data and a list of ads posted by the agent.
+The users' -passwords and other sensitive data are removed from the response.